uoitsci/pi-labs/content/lab/binary.md

   = 0110
 </pre>

-The `XOR` operator can be seen as a comparison of two bits patterns, given the result in eaxh posision 1 if both bits differs and 0 if they are the same.
+The `XOR` operator can be seen as a comparison of two bits patterns, given the result in each position 1 if both bits differs and 0 if they are the same.

 ## Bitwise operations in python
 In python the bitwise operators has the following symbols: